Cabritos/BomberPerson/README.md

 The main challenging aspects where:
   * Working outside a game engine was something I dearly missed.
 That meant having to make my own game loop or taking care of rendering.
   * Figuring how to work with a grid for the map and bombs/items spawning.
-  * Getting right the hability of being able to walk on your own bombs just after you drop them, yet not after you walk past them.
+  * Getting right the capacity to walk on your own bombs just after you drop them, yet not after you walk past them.

 Though originally composed for another project, music is also my creation.